Index

 This page contains information from the Office for Health Improvement & Disparities’ Fingertips.
 Information is taken ‘live’ from the site so uses the latest available data from Fingertips and displays it on this page.
 As a result, some comments on this page may relate to an earlier period of time until this page is next updated (see review dates at the end of this page).

 In July 2022, Clinical Commissioning Groups (CCGs) ceased to exist and were replaced by the Integrated Care System.
-Data will still be available at CCG level for some time after July 2022 so this page continues to refer to CCGs and Hull CCG, and continues to present data at the CCG geographical level.
-Six local CCGs were also combined to form the Humber, Coast and Vale geographical area, which has also ceased to exist.
-It has been replaced by the Humber and North Yorkshire ICS.
-However, data will still be available at Humber, Coast and Vale geographical level, and will be presented within our JSNA.
+The sub Integrated Care Board areas which include Hull are within the Humber and North Yorkshire Integrated Care Board.
+However, some data still be available at CCG level for some time after July 2022 so this page continues to refer to CCGs and Hull CCG, and continues to present data at the CCG geographical level.
+Six local CCGs were also combined to form the Humber, Coast and Vale geographical area, which has also ceased to exist, but similarly data may also be presented for Humber, Coast and Vale.

 Headlines